About This Program

 Attendance at the graduation ceremony is required for the degree.
 To be eligible for graduation in May, candidates must have met all of the above requirements by the conclusion of their fourth-year summer term.

 All students must successfully complete the graduation requirements within six academic years of their initial matriculation.
-Exceptions for students with extenuating circumstances must have the approval of the Council on Podiatric Medical education (CPME).
+Exceptions for students with extenuating circumstances must have the approval of the Council on Podiatric Medical Education (CPME).

 There is no contract stated or implied, between the college and the students that a degree will be conferred at any stated time, or at all.